IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 1. Log in to **Guardium central manager** by using your login credentials.

 2. Go to **Manage** > **Central Management** > **Kafka cluster management** page.

-   Use the following information to complete various procsses
+   Use the following information to complete various tasks.

 #### 1.1.1 Creating new Kafka clusters